 Governmental fund equity is classified as fund balance.
 Fund balance is further classified as non-spendable, restricted, committed, assigned or unassigned.
 Non-spendable fund balance represents amounts that cannot be spent because they are either not in a spendable form or are legally or contractually required to be maintained intact.
 Restricted fund balance represents amounts that are restricted to specific purposes when constraints placed on the use of resources are either externally imposed by creditors, grantors, contributors or laws or regulations of other governments or are imposed by law through constitutional provisions or enabling legislation.
 Committed fund balance represents amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Charter School's governing body.
 Assigned fund balance represents amounts that are constrained by the Charter School's intent to be used for specific purposes, but are neither restricted nor committed.
 Unassigned fund balance consists of the net resources in excess of amounts classified as non-spendable, restricted, committed or assigned.
-As of June 30, 2023, there were no non-spendable or committed fund balances.
-Assigned fund balances consisted entirely of activity funds in which the Charter School has administrative involvement.
+As of June 30, 2023, there were no non-spendable, committed, or assigned fund balances.